CooperData/SafeLanguage/README.md

 # SafeLanguage
-Bot to clean wikipedia from grammar mistakes
+Bot to clean wikipedia from language mistakes.